Jenny Jones, Baroness Jones of Moulsecoomb: Fair Pay ratio

 Jones and the Green Party, alongside others, are deeply critical of the inequalities in the pay between the rich people and poor people.
 Jones supports calls by the New Economics Foundation to introduce a 10:1 pay ratio, whereby the highest earner in a company or institution should earn no more than 10 times the lowest paid employee.
 Jones's policy indicates that, if elected, this would be instigated in "City Hall, Transport for London, the fire brigade and the police", and she claims "more equal societies tend to be happier and healthier as well as experiencing lower levels of violent crime."
 This is a high priority for her candidacy and she states that "this would mean that no City Hall cleaner could earn less than a tenth the Mayor’s salary, and the Commissioner of the Met Police couldn’t earn more than ten times a young recruit."

-Gender issues
+Transgender issues

-Jones's views on gender issues have sometimes attracted media attention for differing from the Green Party's line.
+Jones's views on transgender issues have sometimes attracted media attention for differing from the Green Party's line.
 She claims that she supports trans rights, but does not support self-identification of gender and, in March 2018, re-tweeted a statement that linked self-identification to cases of child abuse in Telford.
 In the same year, Jones claims that her crowdfunder leaflets were defaced with "TERF" at the Green Party conference.

-At the 2021 Conference, Jones spoke in favour of a motion in favour of sex-based rights (Motion E01), which argued that women were discriminated against "solely upon their biological sex".
+At the 2021 Conference, Jones spoke in favour of Motion E01, which argued that women were discriminated against "solely upon their biological sex".
 This motion was defeated, following criticism that the motion excluded trans women.